AstHelena/PaulaViannaAst/README.md

 - 👋 Hi, I’m Paula!
-A Brazilian designer working in the L&D industry and helping people learn better through amazing learning experiences!
+A Brazilian designer who works in the L&D industry to help people learn better through amazing learning experiences!
 - 👀 I’m interested in design, music and games.
 - 🌱 I’m currently learning about design systems and gamification.